-The first thing that must be taken into consideration is whether you are the majority owner of the business or in a partnership.
+The first thing that must be considered is whether you are the majority business owner or in a partnership.
 If you file personal bankruptcy as the sole or majority owner of your LLC, your bankruptcy trustee may vote to either sell the business or liquidate it and distribute any proceeds to your creditors.

 What Happens if a Corporation Goes Bankrupt?

-Meanwhile, corporations, LLCs, and partnerships cannot receive a discharge like a sole proprietor could.
+Meanwhile, corporations, LLCs, and partnerships cannot receive a discharge like a sole proprietor could because each partner is a separate legal entity.
 In this case, if you’ve signed a personal guarantee, creditors may still come after your personal assets to try and satisfy your debt.

 Chapter 11 bankruptcy allows a company to continue business operations while reorganizing debt.
 This is generally the best option when the company is not entirely underwater and can still be turned into a viable, money-generating business with some additional help.

-A Chapter 11 business bankruptcy filing is a good option for companies that have regular revenues but are struggling to repay their debts.
-Should you go with this option, the court will need to review and approve your reorganization plan before it goes into effect and helps with repayment of debts.
+A Chapter 11 business bankruptcy filing is a good option for companies with regular revenues but struggling to repay their debts.
+Should you choose this option, the court must review and approve your reorganization plan before it goes into effect and helps repay debts.

 Chapter 11 also leaves room to negotiate with creditors.
-For example, instead of a typical five-year repayment plan, the court may allow you to spread out the payments over 20 years instead.
-The goal of Chapter 11 bankruptcy is to provide businesses the opportunity and resources to get them back on their feet.
+For example, the court may allow you to spread out the payments over 20 years instead of a typical five-year repayment plan.
+The goal of Chapter 11 bankruptcy is to provide businesses with the opportunity and resources to get them back on their feet.